Table of Contents

 While being employed is not necessarily required to receive the loan, the ability to pay back a loan must be demonstrated.
 The applicant's income and past credit history are major consideration factors.
 If the applicant cannot qualify, it is possible to have co-signers such as family members, especially family member with whom the care recipient resides.
 Owning a home is not necessary to participate in this program.
 Renters must simply have landlord approval for making modifications.

 Loans range from $500 to $25,000, but most loans are made for amounts less than $10,000.
 While it is possible to receive loans for higher amounts, the consideration process is more thorough.
 The loans can be used to make home modifications and repairs or to purchase assistive technology.
 The definition of assistive technology is quite broad and nearly any device, machine or material that helps the individual increase or maintain their independence or safety is included.
 For example, motorized wheelchairs or scooters, wheelchair ramps, vehicle modifications, walk in tubs and other bathroom safety modifications are eligible projects under this program.
 As most bathroom modifications can be expensive, a quote for the project must be obtained prior to approval.
-Interested candidates can receive free quotes for bathroom modifications here.
+Interested candidates can receive free quotes for bathroom modifications here, and stair-lifts here.